ihsotas0/Interfaced/worldbuilding/pickerism.md

 this fact doesn't stop the cultish behavior of the Controllers.
 Controllers create Comrades when they do mass suicides.

-### Choosers

-Choosers will choose you to be one of their Listeners.
+**Choosers** will choose you to be one of their Listeners.
 Since the Picker time is increasing, due to the decline of the Transcendentalists' War, killing yourself now will reduce your sentence as Picker.
 This is their logic, and so they will go around telling people, "Kill yourself!
 Now!"
 They are the most popular of the cultish elements within Pickerism, and are even more so since they disregard Cascade Theory altogether for no real reason.

-#### Super-Choosers

-Unlike Choosers, Super-Choosers create unwilling Listeners, or Survivors.
+Unlike Choosers, **Super-Choosers** create unwilling Listeners, or Survivors.
 They do this by taking away the choice to become a Listener and simply killing people at random.
 They are the school-shooters, Super-Choosers, or Pickerism.

 | Name          | Survivors Created        |
 |---------------|--------------------------|